ccweerasinghe1994/Master-Spring-Boot3-Spring-Framework-6-with-Java/docs/03---Using-Spring-Framework-to-Create-and-Manage-Your-Java-Objects/readme.md

     }
 ```

+by doing so we were able to remove the `@Bean` method from the `App03GamingBasicSpringBeans` class.
+and let spring create the `GameRunner` object for us.

 ## 003 Step 02 - Exploring Primary and Qualifier Annotations for Spring Components

 ## 004 Step 03 - Primary and Qualifier - Which Spring Annotation Should You Use